 In short, processor selection is subject to the performance you require.

+What does RAM stand for?
 RAM stands for Random Access Memory, which is a form of temporary memory for your laptop.
 So, if you run a lot of apps at a time, you need more RAM.
 Standard laptops come with 4 GB of RAM while the portable ones may go down to 2 GB.
 On the other hand, if we take the case of performance-based laptops like MacBook Pro, you will find around 8 GB of RAM or higher.
-The best part is that many laptops come with an additional RAM slot.
-If you find the existing RAM to be not-so-sufficient, you can simply upgrade it.
+The best part is that many laptops come with an additional RAM slot to attach an external RAM.
+If you find the existing RAM to be not-so-sufficient, you can simply upgrade it to external RAM that is also called a usable RAM.

 7. Storage Space

 Storage isn’t just about storage space.
-Laptops come with varying types of storage spaces.
+Laptops come in varying types of storage spaces.
 In most cases, you come across Hard Disk Drive storage, which is the traditional form.
-It offers standard speed, performance and durability.
+It offers standard speed, performance, and durability.
 However, in the recent times, manufacturers have started using Solid State Drives for storage.

 When compared to HDD, these are very performance-friendly and reliable.
 For instance, SSD storage is less vulnerable to physical damages and all.
 Also, it happens to have a positive impact on booting time and system performance.
 So, depending on the preference, you can pick one from the SSD vs HDD duo.